ruuizz/github-api-sample/README.md

 • WebPack was left out purposely, to reduce number of dependencies needd to be installed to run this project.

 • Simple unit & functional tests have been included to this project.
 At the time of development I need deeper understanding of tests for private services.
+So services do not have complete tests created.

 • I can also work out some Mink tests and add in the future.

-From the list of requirements document
+From the list of items requested to complete for this sample:

 - [x] Use the GitHub API to retrieve the most starred public PHP projects.
 - [x] Store the list of repositories in a MySQL table.